DonKarlssonSan/hicetnunc-wiki/Interactive-OBJKTs.md

 # About

 Hit et nunc enables you to publish web-based interactive and generative artworks by uploading a zip archive.
 If you're starting on a new project, have a look at our starter [templates](https://github.com/hicetnunc2000/hicetnunc/tree/main/templates).
-The following guide walks you through the process of minting your first interactive NFT.
+The following guide walks you through the process of minting your first interactive OBJKT.

 # Getting Started